-we're part of the Wirral Environmental Network, and we support the work in the UK of the Tree Council and the Woodland Trust.
-We work with conservation volunteers, schools, park rangers, and the many "Friends" organisations that get neighbours active in the parks, open spaces, hedgerows, roadside verges and the loved, but often neglected, areas of our Borough, the Wirral Peninsula
+we're part of the Wirral Environmental Network, and we support the work in the UK of the Tree Council and associated organisations.
+We work with conservation volunteers, schools, park rangers, and the many "Friends" organisations that get neighbours active in the parks, open spaces, hedgerows, roadside verges and the loved, but often neglected, areas of the Wirral Peninsula.

 We try to have lots of active meetings to explore our area's trees and woods, lots of projects and collaborations on the go at all times that keep us focussed on the trees we enjoy, to be a good balance with the business meetings which are an inevitable part of how we share information, plan projects and campaign for tree preservation and retention in the face of all the changes and developments in a thriving area, but where local authorities have to make cuts and decisions which can place trees as a lesser priority than we'd like.